St Petersburg tourism, as

-Included in the UNESCO list of sites with world cultural legacy for its elegant architecture dating to the 18-19th centuries, triumphant monuments and interesting museums along with a vast wealth of art and history, there is no doubt that the imperial city is the most important cultural city of Russia, and maybe the world.
+Included in the UNESCO list of sites with world cultural legacy for its elegant architecture dating to the 18-19th centuries, and its triumphant monuments and museums along with a vast wealth of art and history, there is no doubt that the imperial city is the most important cultural city of Russia, and maybe the world.

-As a result of that millions of international tourists have already visited Saint Petersburg from Finland, Germany, the USA, Sweden, Italy and France as well as Korea, Thailand, Japan and China (all leading countries), and the list probably may grow in the near future, though things can also change at the last minute due to the current international political tensions between the West and the East.
+As a result of that millions of international tourists have already visited Saint Petersburg from Finland, Germany, the USA, Sweden, Italy and France as well as Korea, Thailand, India, Japan and China (all leading countries), and the list probably may grow in the near future, though things can also change at the last minute due to the current international political tensions between the West and the East.

 We hope not of course!

 In 2005, when 3.5 million tourists came to the city, the Russian government set a target of attracting five million tourists by 2010, which it succeeded in doing.

 In fact, from 2006 to 2010 the government invested in a development program for tourism, that cost about 519 million rubles ($670 000 000), in order to improve the infrastructure of the city, open new hotels and many other facilities for tourists.

 On the other hand, the contribution of tourists to the city's economy in the form of direct costs (excluding the cost of coming to St. Petersburg), based on the city government report in 2010, was more than 115 billion rubles.

 New investments for the incoming years are right now underway!

-As a result of the Russian government investment, and according to the committee for investments and strategic projects of St Petersburg, in 2014 the imperial city was visited by six million tourists, which was an increase of 8% compared to the previous year.
+As a result of the Russian government investment, and according to the committee for investments and strategic projects of St. Petersburg, in 2014 the city was visited by six million tourists, which was an increase of 8% compared to the previous year.